sariha/hyperlinks-stats/Explanation.md

 # Hyperlinks Stats

-Collect statistics about the visible hyperlinks above the fold in the frontpage of a WordPress website, for the past 7 days.
+Collect statistics about the visible hyperlinks above the fold on the front page of a WordPress website, for the past 7 days.

 ## How it works

 ### Frontend Script

 The javascript code is compiled from `assets/front.js` using `@wordpress/scripts` and Webpack to `build/front.js`.
 It also generates a `build/front.asset.php` file that contains the dependencies for WordPress to load the script correctly.
 The asset file is enqueued with `Assets` class, wich takes care of the external dependencies and versioning.
-The script is loaded on frontpage only, in the footer, to avoid blocking the rendering of the page.
+The script is loaded on frontpage only and in the footer to avoid blocking the rendering of the page.

 The script run on frontpage of a website and collect the hyperlinks above the fold.
 It uses the `IntersectionObserver` API to detect which links are above the fold taking into account the visible links only, so links that are not visible when the page is loaded are not counted.